ilyashamza70/Micrium_STM32F446RE/README.md

 for microcontroller-based embedded systems and embedded development.
 PlatformIO IDE can be installed as an extension of Visual Studio Code dierectly or downloaded from this page [PLATFORM_IO](https://platformio.org/).
+This allowed us to easily test debug and program our board.

 ####    Visual Studio Code
 This was the main IDE where our software was built custom specific for our CPU, an ARM Cortex-M4.
 Here is where we integrated Micrium OS in